MuradShaw/SMBStar/SMBStar/readme.txt

-SMBStar Game Patch
+NewerSMBW Reggie!
+Game Patch BETA
+November 1, 2013
 ---------------------------------

 For use with Reggie!
 Next.
-Place this folder into reggiedata/games and then restart Reggie!.
+Place this NewerSMBW folder into reggiedata/games and then restart Reggie!.

 ---------------------------------
 Credits: